JonWaaler/jonwaaler.github.io/README.md

 ## Purpose

-To round up some of the many projects I have done over the last 5+ years.
+To round up some of the many projects I have done since ~2016.
+This includes game development projects and now web development projects.

 ## Resources